AasrithaBhamidipati/RackTrackManagement/replit.md

-# Network Infrastructure Segmentation Application
+# Image Analysis & Segmentation Application

 ## Overview

-This is a Flask-based web application that uses YOLO (You Only Look Once) deep learning models to automatically detect and segment network infrastructure components in uploaded images.
-The application can identify and extract Racks, Switches, Ports, and Cables from images, providing detailed segmentation results with downloadable outputs.
+This is a Flask-based web application that uses AI deep learning models to automatically detect and segment components in uploaded images.
+The application provides detailed analysis results with downloadable outputs and features a modern sky blue and white themed interface.

 ## System Architecture